11 Flares 11 Flares ×

-- The term ‘whale’ can also include dolphins and porpoises.
+- The term ‘whale’ often excludes dolphins and porpoises.

 - Toothed whales have small teeth which are primarily used for hunting.
 Examples of these whales include beluga, orca (also known as the ‘killer’) and sperm.